4K Support in NextGen Live

 Supported Input Protocols

-Live 2.0 supports 4K streaming through multiple input protocols, each with specific codec support:
+NextGen Live supports 4K streaming through multiple input protocols, each with specific codec support:

 Protocol | Supported Codecs | Description |